silviot/edx-platform-wiki/XBlocks-Install-Manager.md

 ## Technical challenges

+* Need all functionality to be available without code changes
 * How can XBlock installation be supported in production?
   * Is Studio authorized to execute 'pip install' or equivalent programmatically?
 * Can a course developed in Studio automatically install its required XBlocks into LMS?